 - Pillows.
 Let your kids play with old pillows.
 They are great for pillow fights, building a bridge across a lake of lava (obviously), walls of tents, putting dolls to bed, and so much more!

-- A dirt/rock pile for digging, sorting, classifying, arranging.
+- A dirt/rock pile for digging, sorting, classifying, and arranging.

 - Empty containers to collect all their treasures.